ads8046/diversio-frontend-exercise/README.md

 ## Implementation
 1. The first step for me to approaching any problem including this exercise was to recognize the key functional and non-functional requirements.
-I aimed to write easy-to-read, loosely-couple, highly-cohesive code that follows the SOLID principles.
+I aimed to write easy-to-read, loosely-couple, highly-cohesive code that closely adheres to the SOLID principles.

 2. I started off by building each component of the widget while keeping in mind that the mock API can fail a fetch request.
 To make sure I built working components, I defined a fixed array of colors